Badafest/LoanShark/README.md

 # 🦈 Loan Shark

-A simple interactive browser game where the player takes the role of a lender.
+A simple interactive browser game where the player takes the role of a "loan shark" (loan lender).

-Using a real Machine Learning model trained to predict loan default, the player is shown loan applications and must decide:

-- Whether to approve or reject the loan
-- What interest rate, tenure, and (optionally) upfront charges to offer

-The ML model then predicts whether the chosen loan terms would default or not, and the game rewards or penalizes the player based on the result.

 ## 🎮 Game Concept